SINDARIN HUB

 Examples:

-Goheno ven = Forgive us
+Goheno men = Forgive us

-Hado den! = Throw it!
+Hado ten! = Throw it!

 Gin cenin = I see you